marathontvapp/rnsx/README.md

 ## What do you mean by "accessible"?

-`rnsx` takes two things (so far!) into consideration when it comes to accessibility:
+`rnsx` takes three things (so far!) into consideration when it comes to accessibility:

 - Light and dark mode: using the `DynamicColor` object, we can automatically switch between light and dark mode colors on both iOS and Android (as opposed to only iOS via the [DynamicColorIOS](https://reactnative.dev/docs/dynamiccolorios) API).

 - Bold text: when a user enables the bold text setting, the `DynamicFont` object will automatically switch between defined font families to present a bolder options for better legibility.

+- Internationalization: All directional tokens use `s` and `e` (standing for `start` and `end`) rather than left and right to support RTL languages.

 More accessibility considerations will be added in the future.